gregofgreg5/magick-ink2020/worlds_almanac/waterdeep.md

 Given that the faction is fundamentally evil, advancement is based on one's wiles or one's ability to dispose of rivals.
 Competition within the organization is fierce and often deadly.
 Evil characters can thrive in this environment, but the risks are seldom worth the reward.

+>Compiled from *random sources* and Waterdeep: Dragon Heist Module

 # Y
 # Z